Battery ready vs battery compatible

 True Battery Ready inverters:

-Here are a list of well known true battery ready inverters.
+Here is a list of well-known true battery-ready inverters.
 You can literally ‘plug & play’ a battery system into them without having to retrofit expensive additional components:

 - SunGrow HYBRID SH5K 5kW model.
 The Sungrow SG5KTLD is NOT hybrid.